Powrachute Sky Rascal

-The Powrachute Syk Rascal is an American powered parachute, designed and produced by Powrachute.
+The Powrachute Sky Rascal is an American powered parachute, designed and produced by Powrachute.

 Design and development

 The aircraft was designed to comply with the FAI Microlight rules it features a parachute-style high-wing and single-seat in an open framed structure, tricycle landing gear and a single 54 hp Rotax 503 engine in pusher configuration.
 A version with a Rotax 447 to meet the FAR 103 Ultralight rules is also available.